 Professor of Political Science and Public Affairs

 I also study European politics and the European Union, with a focus on the political economy of the Eurozone and the EU's role in the world economy.
-Since 2021, I have been the Director of the Center for European Studies at UW - Madison.
-In 2022, I was named the Jean Monnet Chair in the European Union and the Global Economy by the European Commission.
+I have been the Director of the Center for European Studies at UW - Madison and, from 2022-25, hold the European Commission's Jean Monnet Chair in the European Union and the Global Economy.

 Cambridge University Press, 2020, with David A. Singer